-People counting technology is a practical way of getting clear insights into your store’s performance.
-The data captured can help managers plan effective staff and stock levels, depending on busy periods.
-They can also enable you to evaluate how well marketing campaigns worked, compare performance across multiple sites and make best use of low footfall periods (to schedule maintenance for example).
+People counting technology is a practical way of getting clear data on your store’s performance.
+The information gained can help managers plan staff levels around busy periods.
+Evaluate how well marketing campaigns worked, compare the performance of multiple sites, and make best use of low university footfall periods (to schedule maintenance for example).

 University Gyms and Sports Facilities

-Monitor the use of gyms, as well as bookable facilities such as sports halls or indoor squash or tennis courts.
+Track the use of gyms, as well as bookable facilities such as sports halls or indoor squash or tennis courts.
 How many people are using the gym compared to how many people have memberships?
+Are people attending fitness classes?
 Insights such as these can help to drive student/customer engagement and plan for the future.
 A live feed of current occupancy levels could be displayed so students can see busy times and plan accordingly.